 Roxy is the street name for the drug known Roxicodone.
 Its generic and better-known name is Oxycodone.
-This drug is a semi-synthetic opioid medication that is normally proscribed to treat moderate to severe pain in a person.
+This drug is a semi-synthetic opioid medication commonly proscribed to treat moderate to severe pain in a person.
 Because of its highly addictive nature, Roxy is a schedule II drug.
 Roxicodone does contain the same active ingredient as OxyContin; it is manufactured to be an immediate-release tablet.
 This makes it an even bigger target for abuse and addiction.

 What is the drug called Roxy?

 The nickname Roxy is a pretty obvious one.
 But it also goes by other nicknames.
 Some call it “blues” because the tablets are blue in color.
 They are also called “thirties” because they come in a 30-milligram dose.
-When Roxy’s are abused they are generally swallowed or crushed up.
-Some people even choose to snort or smoke it even though the effects do not last as long on the body, but the high is that much more intense.
+When Roxy’s are abused, they are generally swallowed or crushed up.
+Some people even choose to snort or smoke it even though the effects do not last as long on the body, but the high is more intense.

 How Roxy Work on the Body